ribasco/async-gamequery-lib/README.md

 - Queries are [Failsafe](https://failsafe.dev/).
 Resilience [policies](https://failsafe.dev/policies/) have been implemented in these modules to guarantee the delivery and receipt of requests.
     - **Retry Policy:** A failed transaction is re-attempted until a response is either received or has reached the maximum number attempts defined by configuration.
     - **Rate Limiter Policy:** This prevents overloading the servers by sending requests too fast causing the requests to timeout due to rate limits being exceeded.
+- RCON connections are internally managed, ensuring that connections remain in a valid state (alive and authenticated).
+Idle connections are automatically released/closed.

 Sample Usage
 -------------